dialoa/imagify/README.md

 ![Caption](figure.png){#fig-1}
 ```

-To use this with a TikZ/LaTeX figure, you would need to turn
+To use this with a TikZ/LaTeX figure, you would need to convert it to
-it into an image of suitable format first (PDF for PDF, SVG or PNG
-for other output formats).
-This filter allows you to simply
+an image first, and ideally PDF for PDF, SVG or PNG for other output
-use a `.tex`/`.tikz` file as source, and produce suitable image
+formats.
+This filter allows you to use a `.tex`/`.tikz` file as
-in various outputs.
+source.

 Imagify also tries to match your document's LaTeX output settings
 (fonts, LaTeX packages, etc.).
 Its rendering options are otherwise